Giant (TV series)

-Giant is a 2010 South Korean television series starring Lee Beom-soo, Park Jin-hee, Joo Sang-wook, Hwang Jung-eum, Park Sang-min, and Jeong Bo-seok.
+Giant is a 2010 South Korean television series starring Lee Beom-soo, Park Jin-hee, Park Sang-min, Hwang Jung-eum, Joo Sang-wook, and Jeong Bo-seok.
 It aired on SBS from May 10 to December 7, 2010, every Monday and Tuesday at 21:55 (KST) for 60 episodes.
 Giant is a sprawling period drama about three siblings' quest for revenge during the economic boom of 1970–1980s Korea.
 Tragically separated during childhood, the three reunite as adults and set out to avenge their parents' deaths, their fates playing out against a larger tide of power, money, politics, and the growth of a city.
+This drama also featured several scenes references to several real-life events in this country during 1980s and 1990s, such as Samchung re-education camp, Gwangju Uprising, and the Sampoong Department Store collapse.

 Synopsis

 The plot revolves around the lives of the three Lee children: Kang-mo (Lee Beom-soo), Sung-mo (Park Sang-min), and Mi-joo (Hwang Jung-eum).
 One day, Kang-mo overheard that a group of dock workers wanted to entitle his father to rob the gold bars he transports.
 Kang-mo reported this to his father, Lee and his father reported to Jo Pil-yeon (Jeong Bo-seok), a KCIA official.
 However, Pil-yeon conspired with Hwang Tae-seob Lee Deok-hwa), Lee's best friend to rob the gold truck and killed Lee, which Tae-seob reluctantly agreed since he needed the money for his construction project.
 During the robbery, Tae-seob unable to bring himself to kill his best friend and told him to run with his family to Seoul but Pil-yeon killed Lee and Sung-Mo witnessed his father demise.
 To tie off loose end, Pil-yeon and his men decided to murder Sung-mo's entire family, forcing the family to be on the run.
 The mother of the siblings revealed that before their father died, he had bought a property in Seoul for them to stay.
 Sung-mo is separated during their escape to Seoul after he distracted Pil-yeon man in a train.
 He is then winded up in a US military base and becomes the choir boy.
-During a stay at the inn their mother dies in an heating accident.
+During a stay at the inn their mother dies in a heating accident.
 Kang-mo and Mi-joo was separated when they are in Seoul.
 Eventually, Kang-mo is forced to work as a shoeshine boy to make end meet and encountered Tae-seob by chance.